kalidwehbe/scrabble/README.md

 SWAP <TILES>    - Example: SWAP ABC
 PASS            - Skip turn
 EXIT            - End game

 ```
 ---

+## New Features in Milestone 5

+---

+### Custom Timer
+- Players can select a time limit on every turn then automatically pass after expiery

 ## New Features in Milestone 4